reza-ns/Blog-API-drf/README.md

 # Blog API with django rest framework

 A blog backend api with django and DRF (django rest framework).
 This project is inspired by the Medium.com and allow users to add paid articles.
+This project is inspired by Medium.com and allows users to add free and paid articles.

 ## Features